Cow Mountain

-Cow Mountain is a ridge in the Mayacamas Mountains in Lake County, California and Mendocino County, California.
+Cow Mountain is a ridge in the Mayacamas Mountains in Lake County, California, and Mendocino County, California.

 It is home to two large recreation areas.
 One is closed to off-road vehicles and the other is not.
 Erosion from the mountain, caused in part by human land use, contributes sediment and nutrients to Clear Lake.

 Location

 Cow Mountain is in the Mayacamas Mountains, part of the northern California Coast Ranges.

 It is east of the city of Ukiah and west of the city of Lakeport.

 It is in Lake and Mendocino counties.

-Cow Mountain got its name from longhorn cattle introduced around 1839 by Salvador Vallejo and later ranched by Ben Kelsey and Andrew Kelsey, which left many rogue cattle roaming the countryside.
+Cow Mountain got its name from longhorn cattle introduced around 1839 by Salvador Vallejo and later ranched by Ben and Andrew Kelsey, which left many rogue cattle roaming the countryside.

 When settlers arrived in the land around Clear Lake about 1853 they did not want the long horn cattle to breed with their exotic cattle bred for meat production, so began a program of shooting the long horns.

 Cow Mountain was one of the last refuges for the longhorns, but they had been eliminated by the 1870s by the Hurt family of Scotts Valley.